peterhinch/micropython-nano-gui/README.md

 Displays multiple lines of text in a field of fixed dimensions.
 Text may be clipped to the width of the control or may be word-wrapped.
-If the number of lines of text exceeds the height available, scrolling will occur.
+If the number of lines of text exceed the height available, scrolling will occur.
 Access to text that has scrolled out of view may be achieved by calling a method.
 The widget supports fixed and variable pitch fonts.
 ```python